How to Become a Content Reviewer (Skills, Education, Tips)

 Key responsibilities of a Proofreader include:

-• Checking for typographical errors, misspellings, and formatting errors
+• Checking for typographical errors, misspellings, and formatting issues

 • Ensuring that the content meets the company’s style guidelines